surdaft/swarm-updater/README.md

   environment variable.
 * `--apikey, -k` Key to protect the update endpoint.
 Can also be enabled by setting the `APIKEY` environment variable.
 * `--max-threads, m` Max number of services that should be updating at once (default: 2)
+* `--notification-uris, n` Shoutrrr notification URIs for container updates.
+Can also be provided by setting the `NOTIFICATION_URIS` environment variable.
+* `--interval-delay` How long to wait between service updates, in time.Duration format.
+Default is 1s.
+This helps throttle updates to avoid overwhelming the swarm.
 * `--help, -h` Show documentation about the supported flags.

 ## Other environment variables